Rio de Janeiro at a glance

 ASHA CLUB RIO - Casa de Swing e Balada Liberal

-"Only for travelers actively looking for this scene; discretion and clear expectations matter."
+"Only for travelers intentionally looking for this scene in Barra."